4n33sh/REDACT/README.md

 # Technical Approach to Full-fledged application

+During initial conception of the tool, some fundamental constraints were set before proceeding forward:

+1. The tool must be secure and respect the privacy of the user's files.

+2. Machine Learning models must be implemented for consistent training and be designed for easy model modification to meet the user's specific needs.

+3. Smart redaction must be included to redact basic PIIs/PLLs like Phone No., Names, Geo-locations, etc. through natural language processors and RegEx identifiers.

+4. The tool must support all types of file formats and allow the user to choose from a variety of output formats.

 ![technical datagram](https://github.com/4n33sh/REDACT/blob/main/Technical%20Approach.png)

 REDACT utilizes machine learning and natural entity recognition to obtain consistent redaction results & accuracy over time.